redis/redis-doc/topics/cluster-spec.md

 Replica migration algorithm
 ---

-The migration algorithm does not use any form of agreement, since the slaves layout in a Redis Cluster is not part of the cluster configuration that requires to be consistent and/or versioned with config epochs.
+The migration algorithm does not use any form of agreement since the slave layout in a Redis Cluster is not part of the cluster configuration that needs to be consistent and/or versioned with config epochs.
 Instead it uses an algorithm to avoid mass-migration of slaves when a master is not backed.
-The algorithm guarantees that eventually, once the cluster configuration is stable, every master will be backed by at least one slave.
+The algorithm guarantees that eventually (once the cluster configuration is stable) every master will be backed by at least one slave.

 This is how the algorithm works.
-To start we need to define what is a *good slave* in this context: a good slave is a slave not in FAIL state from the point of view of a given node.
+To start we need to define what is a *good slave* in this context: a good slave is a slave not in `FAIL` state from the point of view of a given node.

 The execution of the algorithm is triggered in every slave that detects that there is at least a single master without good slaves.
 However among all the slaves detecting this condition, only a subset should act.
-This subset is actually often a single slave unless different slaves have in a given moment a slightly different vision of the failure state of other nodes.
+This subset is actually often a single slave unless different slaves have in a given moment a slightly different view of the failure state of other nodes.

-The *acting slave* is the slave among the masters having the maximum number of attached slaves, that is not in FAIL state and has the smallest node ID.
+The *acting slave* is the slave among the masters with the maximum number of attached slaves, that is not in FAIL state and has the smallest node ID.

-So for example if there are 10 masters with 1 slave each, and 2 masters with 5 slaves each, the slave that will try to migrate is, among the 2 masters having 5 slaves, the one with the lowest node ID.
-Given that no agreement is used, it is possible that when the cluster configuration is not stable, a race condition occurs where multiple slaves think to be the non-failing slave with the lower node ID (but it is a hard to trigger condition in practice).
+So for example if there are 10 masters with 1 slave each, and 2 masters with 5 slaves each, the slave that will try to migrate is - among the 2 masters having 5 slaves - the one with the lowest node ID.
+Given that no agreement is used, it is possible that when the cluster configuration is not stable, a race condition occurs where multiple slaves believe themselves to be the non-failing slave with the lower node ID (it is unlikely for this to happen in practice).
 If this happens, the result is multiple slaves migrating to the same master, which is harmless.
-If the race happens in a way that will left the ceding master without slaves, as soon as the cluster is stable again the algorithm will be re-executed again and will migrate the slave back to the original master.
+If the race happens in a way that will leave the ceding master without slaves, as soon as the cluster is stable again the algorithm will be re-executed again and will migrate a slave back to the original master.

-Eventually every master will be backed by at least one slave, however normally the behavior is that a single slave migrates from a master with multiple slaves to an orphaned master.
+Eventually every master will be backed by at least one slave.
+However, the normal behavior is that a single slave migrates from a master with multiple slaves to an orphaned master.

-The algorithm is controlled by a user-configurable parameter called `cluster-migration-barrier`, that is the number of good slaves a master will be left with for a slave to migrate.
-So for example if this parameter is set to 2, a slave will try to migrate only if its master remains with two working slaves.
+The algorithm is controlled by a user-configurable parameter called `cluster-migration-barrier`: the number of good slaves a master must be left with before a slave can migrate away.
+For example, if this parameter is set to 2, a slave can try to migrate only if its master remains with two working slaves.

 configEpoch conflicts resolution algorithm
 ---

-When new `configEpoch` values are created via slave promotions during failovers, they are guaranteed to be unique.
+When new `configEpoch` values are created via slave promotion during failovers, they are guaranteed to be unique.

-However there are two distinct events where new configEpoch values are created in an unsafe way, just incrementing the local `currentEpoch` of the local node, hoping there are no conflicts at the same time.
+However there are two distinct events where new configEpoch values are created in an unsafe way, just incrementing the local `currentEpoch` of the local node and hoping there are no conflicts at the same time.
 Both the events are system-administrator triggered:

 1. `CLUSTER FAILOVER` command with `TAKEOVER` option is able to manually promote a slave node into a master *without the majority of masters being available*.
 This is useful, for example, in multi data center setups.